GuaciG/landing-page-travel/README.md

-# Travel Landing Page - Personal project.
+# Travel Single Page - Personal project.

 It was an example of travel agency or flight search engine website.